IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

 spec:
   operand: jenkins [3]
   registry: example-service [4]
+  registryNamespace: example-service-ns [5]
-  description: "Binding information that should be accessible to jenkins adopters" [5]
+  description: "Binding information that should be accessible to jenkins adopters" [6]
-  bindings: [6]
+  bindings: [7]
     public:
-      secret: jenkins-operator-credentials-example [7]
+      secret: jenkins-operator-credentials-example [8]
-      configmap: jenkins-operator-base-configuration-example [8]
+      configmap: jenkins-operator-base-configuration-example [9]
 ```

 Fields in this CR are described below.